bazbt3/bazbt3.github.io/thememonday.md

 ### What?

-[\#ThemeMonday](https://alpha.app.net/hashtags/thememonday) (live hashtag) on App.net had a simple premise; a group of like-minded people changed their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.  ([More](http://appdotnetwiki.net/w/index.php?title=ThemeMonday), though now out-of-date, at the App.net Wiki.)
+[\#ThemeMonday](https://alpha.app.net/hashtags/thememonday) (live hashtag) on App.net had a simple premise; a group of like-minded people changed their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.

 ### Tentative timeline, rule:
 (Starting a week prior.)